 It is critical to begin working with an attorney sooner rather than later because all civil claims must be filed within two years.
 Additionally, eyewitnesses’ memories could fade, and evidence could be lost over time, making it even more crucial to enlist legal help as soon as possible after a hit and run accident.

-If the At-Fault Driver Cannot be Found
+What Happens if the At-Fault Driver Cannot be Found?

 Even if the at-fault driver cannot be found, an Austin attorney could help an injured claimant file a claim with their own insurance company under their underinsured/uninsured motorist coverage.
 Typically, underinsured/uninsured motorist coverage pays for damages when an at-fault driver does not have insurance or adequate coverage to cover all the accident-related damages.

-When the at-fault driver cannot be located, a claimant’s insurance company would classify them as an uninsured driver, which would allow a claimant to recover compensation under their own insurance policy.
-Underinsured and insured motorist policies are optional, meaning individuals injured in hit-and-run accidents should let an experienced attorney review their insurance policy to see if they have this coverage.
+When the at-fault driver cannot be located, a claimant's insurance company would classify them as an uninsured driver, which would allow a claimant to recover compensation under their own insurance policy.

 Recoverable Damages in Hit and Run Cases